Small-Mouthed Salamander

 As prey, they and their eggs and young feed a variety of snakes, mammals, and other creatures.
 When threatened by a predator, a small-mouthed salamander may exhibit defensive posturing, curling its body, raising and waving its tail, and exuding a sticky, white, noxious secretion.

-Mole salamanders benefit from moles and other animals that dig burrows the salamanders later occupy.
+These and other mole salamanders benefit from moles, crayfish, and other animals that dig burrows the salamanders later occupy.

 Title